microsoft/azure-pipelines-extensions/Extensions/IISWebAppDeploy/Src/Tasks/IISWebAppMgmt/README_IISAppMgmt.md

 ### Application Pool
 The section is used to create a new IIS application pool or to update an existing one by using the IIS Server's AppCmd.exe command line tool.
 For more information about the parameters see the [application pools](https://technet.microsoft.com/library/hh831797.aspx) page on MSDN.

+  - **Create or Update Website**: Select the option to create a new website or to update an existing one.
   - **Name\*:** The name of the IIS application pool that will be created if it does not exist, or it will be updated if it is already present on the IIS server.
 The name of the application pool should be same as that specified in the web deploy zip package file.
 If a Parameter file and override Parameters setting is also specified, then the name of the application pool should be same as that in the override Parameters setting.
   - **.NET Version\*:** Version of the .NET Framework that is loaded by this application pool.
 If the applications assigned to this application pool do not contain managed code, select the No Managed Code option from the list.
   - **Managed Pipeline Mode\*:** Managed pipeline mode specifies how IIS processes requests for managed content.
 Use classic mode only when the applications in the application pool cannot run in the Integrated mode.
   - **Identity\*:** Configure the account under which an application pool's worker process runs.
 Select one of the predefined security accounts or configure a custom account.
+If custom account is selected then username and password of the custom account should be also provided.
+  - **Username:** If custom account is selected in Identity, then provide the username for accessing the physical path.
+  - **Password:** Password of the custom account.

 ### Advanced
 The section provides for advanced options.